 7) Do You Work With Resellers?
 Top ↑

-For resellers who are unable to purchase online and encumber us with admin, we reserve the right to charge an administration fee of £50.
-To answer common reseller questions, there is not a part number and the price is GBP at £99 per annum per user.
+For resellers who are unable to purchase online with PayPal or a credit card and encumber us with admin such as vendor forms, we reserve the right to charge an administration fee of £50.
+To answer common reseller questions, the software needs to be downloaded from our website, the licence key is delivered electronically by email, there is no part number or SKU and the price is GBP at £99 per year per user.

 8) I Have Purchased A Licence, Why Have I Not Received It?
 Top ↑